ThomasQuinnKelly/bip-reference-person/os-reference-test-lib/README.md

-# test-framework
+# test-lib

-Test Framework is customized to support testing the REST Services used by BIP applications.
+Test lib is customized to support testing the REST Services used by BIP applications.